Anime Cabinet logoANIME CABINET

 The shows that trigger it most

 Some series practically demand self-insertion.
-One Piece's wanted posters are a meme and a fantasy in one.
+One Piece wanted posters are a meme and a fantasy in one.
 My Hero Academia literally asks what your Quirk would be.
 The Simpsons couch is the most recognisable family portrait in television.
 Demon Slayer and Jujutsu Kaisen fans argue about breathing styles and cursed techniques the way sports fans argue about positions.

 The common thread: these shows give you a role to play.
 The portrait just makes the role visible.